Tuesday, August 3, 2010

 I walked on the Anacortes to Lopez Ferry and had some time at the Lopez landing waiting my pickup for the next leg of my journey.

 So I poked around at the well exposed conglomerates near the ferry landing.
-The conglomerates at the location are considered part of the Fidalgo ophiolite complex.
+The conglomerates at the location are considered by Brown (2014) to be part of a very old part of the Nanaimo Formation.

 But my big discovery was this tree growing out of the ancient sea-floor rocks.

-A close examine of its foliage revealed it was a Rocky Mountain Juniper along with fruits.
+A close examine of its foliage revealed it was a Juniperus maritima along with fruits.

-Rocky Mountain Junipers are very uncommon in western Washington.
+Juniperus maritima are very uncommon in western Washington.
 There is a stand of them on the west shore of Orcas Island and along West Sound on Orcas.
-I have heard they are also found in spots on the Olympic Peninsula but I have yet to come across any.
-It really is a curiosity to me what these trees are doing in Western Washington.
+There is reportedly an isolated populations on the Olympic Peninsula but I have yet to come across any in my ventures on the Olympic Peninsula.

 The Lopez Ferry landing area had some other nice surprises that will have to wait another day.